Hopac/Hopac/README.md

 the task parallel library does quite well.
 The task parallel library supports continuation tasks and the async mechanisms makes working with continuations even easier than with just tasks.
-For a particular kind of communication pattern, the F# library provides the mailbox processor abstraction.
+For a particular kind of communication pattern (many-to-one actor), the F# library provides the mailbox processor abstraction.

 On the other hand, aside from supporting task continuations and the mailbox processor abstraction, those systems still provide very little in terms of